python-poetry/poetry/docs/docs/pyproject.md

 !!!note

-    If your `pyproject.toml` file still references `poetry` directly as a build backend, you should update it to reference `poetry_core` instead.
+    If your `pyproject.toml` file still references `poetry` directly as a build backend, you should update it to reference `poetry-core` instead.